HDIRS Privacy Notice

 Hospital Diagnostic Imaging Repository Services (HDIRS) is one of three regional diagnostic imaging repositories (DIRs) in Ontario that enables hospitals and independent health facilities (e.g., diagnostic imaging facilities) to share your personal health information (PHI) to support diagnosis, treatment, and care.

 HDIRS is a health information network provider (HINP), a type of service provider under Ontario’s Personal Health Information Protection Act (PHIPA) regulations, O. Reg.
-329/04.
-As a HINP, HDIRS works on behalf of connected hospitals and independent health facilities to make your diagnostic images (e.g., X-rays, MRIs, CT scans) and related reports available to one another.
-HDIRS services include:
+329/04 when it works on behalf of hospitals and independent health facilities to make your diagnostic imaging information (e.g., X-rays, MRIs, CT scans, ultrasounds) and related reports available to one another.

-As a service provider, HDIRS has an enterprise-wide privacy program to support our compliance with the requirements of PHIPA and its regulations as well as our agreements with the member and client sites.
+As a service provider, HDIRS has an enterprise-wide privacy program to support our compliance with the requirements of PHIPA and its regulations as well as our agreements with hospitals and independent health facilities.
 We follow recognized standards in privacy and information management to safeguard your PHI more broadly.
 Below is a summary of our privacy program and practices for PHI.

 Accountability for Privacy

-The Chief Privacy and Security Officer (CPSO) is accountable for ensuring that HDIRS complies with its privacy obligations.
+The HDIRS President and Chief Executive Officer (CEO) is accountable for ensuring that HDIRS complies with its privacy obligations.

 HDIRS’ Privacy Program

-The CPSO has developed and implemented an enterprise-wide privacy program through which HDIRS has defined and meets its privacy obligations.
+HDIRS has an enterprise-wide privacy program designed to meet its privacy obligations.

 - Privacy and information management procedures to ensure that HDIRS employees appropriately limit their access to and use, disclosure, and retention of your PHI for the purposes of providing and managing the DIR services.